 Joanna Macy, long time climate change activist and author of Coming Back to Life, suggests that we allow ourselves to feel the grief for all that is being lost, to really allow the feelings to flow, and then to connect with others for the loving support we need in order to act for our planet.
 She is a deeply compassionate woman who knows that we cannot all be activists in the generally accepted meaning of that word, and, that we each have a place.
 Our work may be joining organisations that are making a difference, signing petitions, writing a blog on our website (!), talking to friends and acquaintances about what’s going on, creating a piece of art, encouraging others to make changes to their lifestyles, or, indeed, going on marches and demonstrations.
 Our work is to discover our place in it all.

 There are wonderful organisations that are making a real difference.
-Check out Stop Ecocide (Polly Higgins’ work), and Tree Sisters as a start.
+Check out Stop Ecocide (Polly Higgins’ work), Extinction Rebellion and Tree Sisters are a fabulous start.